 Budget 2026 now extends the eligibility to use RAM to “all New Zealand taxpayers”, noting this is expected to be limited to just natural persons and family trusts.

-The current version of the has been in place since 2019.
+The current version of the RDTI has been in place since 2019.
 The RDTI legislation included a mandated requirement to review the effectiveness of the regime after 5 years of operation.
 This review was undertaken and it made a number of recommendations to improve the regime.
-Budget 2026 gives on one hand with some improvements, but takes with the other by reducing some of the caps on eligible spend.
+Budget 2026 gives with one hand with some improvements, but takes with the other by reducing some of the caps on eligible spend.

-The change are:
+The changes are:

 NRCT is a difficult tax to comply with and Budget 2026 provides certainty that some improvements are coming.
 Proposals for reform were first mooted several years ago, with some improvements put in place under the previous Government.
 These reforms will continue to make the regime less onerous: